Celebrities - They’re Just Like Us! (Kinda)

 While still in college, after learning about the fashion industry’s massive carbon footprint, Watson decided to use her voice for change.
 The actress first teamed up with People Tree, modeling and designing for the sustainable fashion collection.
 She then went on to push for ethical production practices as she donned sustainable gowns at red carpet events.

 And after wowing with a dress made from recycled plastic at the 2016 MET Gala, Watson started an Instagram account dedicated to showcasing sustainable fashion labels.
-Just this past June, she was appointed as the youngest board member of Kerig, the parent company of brands like Yves Saint Laurent and Gucci.
+She was appointed as the youngest board member of Kerig, the parent company of brands like Yves Saint Laurent and Gucci.
 Her role?
 Chairing the company’s sustainability committee.
 50 points to Gryffindor!

 Make Sustainability Part of Your Lifestyle